Contents

 Pricing:

-• There is no official pricing information available for Zerto’s solution, it can only be acquired via a personalized quote or purchased through one of Zerto’s sales partners
+- There is no official pricing information available for Zerto’s solution, meaning it can be acquired only via obtaining a personalized quote or purchased through one of Zerto’s sales partners

 Customer reviews (original spelling):